 Most likely, your surgeon will give you specific instructions on ways to prepare for either EVLT or sclerotherapy.
 Usually, it’s recommended that you avoid shaving the area to be treated for at least a few days before treatment.
 The day of the treatment, your surgeon will most likely ask you to avoid putting any skincare products on the area.

 Some people might need to make changes to their habits or lifestyle several weeks before a treatment.
 Since smoking affects blood circulation, you’ll more likely than not be told to quit at least two weeks before EVLT or other treatment.
 If you have certain medical conditions or are on any medication, it’s a good idea to tell your surgeon.
 EVLT isn’t recommended for everyone, and a medical issue might prevent you from undergoing it.

 Varicose veins don’t have to get in the way of your life or cause you discomfort.
-Dr. George Bitar and Dr. Robert Centeno, at the Bitar Cosmetic Surgery Institute in the Washington, DC area, are happy to help you overcome your vein problems.
-To learn more about treatment options, contact their practice for a consultation today at (703) 206-0506.
+Dr. George Bitar, at the Bitar Cosmetic Surgery Institute in the Washington, DC area, is happy to help you overcome your vein problems.
+To learn more about treatment options, contact us for a consultation today at (703) 206-0506.